Kaarmaa/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####2.
 Attempts to reduce overfitting in the model

-The model contained dropout layers in order to reduce overfitting, but they were removed for degraded performance compared to the delivered model.
-This held true for both tracks available.   (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 76 - 83).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py lines 50-53).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.